aaiken1/fin-data-analysis-text/_sources/intro.md

 ## Sources

 I have pulled material from many different sources in order to create these notes and I am very grateful that they have made their work available.
 For example, I include commentary on examples from our book.
-There are also many other excellent and free guides to using Python, Jupyter notebooks, and VS Code.
+There are also many other excellent and, often, free guides to using Python, Jupyter notebooks, and VS Code.

+[Python for Finance, 2e](https://www.oreilly.com/library/view/python-for-finance/9781492024323/).
+This is probably the best single book for finance and Python that I've found.
+This textbook also has a Github repository that [contains the code used in the book](https://github.com/yhilpisch/py4fi2nd).

+There are also many free resources available.
+The key is being able to find what's helpful - web searches often lead you to awful AI-generated Medium posts.
+While these guides are not finance-related, *per se*, they cover material that will come up in any sort of data science project.
+I thank the authors for making these resources available and I use examples from them in my notes.

 [Coding for Economists](https://aeturrell.github.io/coding-for-economists/intro.html) is an excellent online book that discusses getting Python set up, importing and exploring your data, as well as more advanced econometrics topics that we won't get into here.
 But, if you're using STATA in another class, I recommend taking a look at what you can do for free in Python.
 You might not have that STATA license on the job!
 He even tells you how to automate your VS Code set-up, if you're into that kind of thing.

 [Python Programming for Data Science](https://www.tomasbeuzen.com/python-programming-for-data-science/README.html) is another great, general resource.
 You'll find a discussion of the basics, along with a Python style guide for writing readable code, details and about NumPy and Pandas, and tips for data wrangling and cleaning.

 [Python for Data Analysis, 3E](https://wesmckinney.com/book/) is also available for free online.
 The author has just updated to a third edition.

-While these guides are not finance-related, *per se*, they cover material that will come up in any sort of data science project.
-I thank the authors for making these resources available and I use examples from them in my notes.

 We are also using [DataCamp](https://www.datacamp.com) throughout the semester.
 See our Moodle page for the log in instructions - I have already set up our class page on DataCamp.
 Once you've completed all of the assignments, you'll have earned two different certificates.
 DataCamp also has lots of mini-tutorials and **cheatsheets** that can help get you started.